Uinyw/financetracker/pages/use_cases/use_case_descriptions_management_of_income_sources.md

 Information Requirements: ID, Name, Date, Monetary Amount, Custom References
 ```

-## Delete Income Source
+## Delete Transaction

 ```
-Title: Delete Income Source
+Title: Delete Transaction

 Primary Actors: User
 Secondary Actors: -

-Preconditions: The income source to delete exists in the set of income sources
+Preconditions: The transaction to delete exists in the set of transactions
-Postconditions: The given income source is removed from the set of income sources
+Postconditions: The given transaction is removed from the set of transactions

 Flow:
-1. The user enters the ID of the income source to delete.
+1. The user enters the ID of the transaction to delete.
-2. The system queries for the corresponding income source and finds it.
+2. The system queries for the corresponding transaction and finds it.
-3. The system removes the income source and all associated data from the set of income sources.
+3. The system removes the transaction and all associated data from the set of transactions.

 Alternative flows:
 3a.
-No income source with the given ID exists: The systems informs the user about the non-existense of the income source to delete.
+No transaction with the given ID exists: The systems informs the user about the non-existense of the transaction to delete.

-Information Requirements: ID of income source
+Information Requirements: ID of the transaction
 ```

-## View Income Source Overview
+## View Transaction Overview

 ```
-Title: View Income Source Overview
+Title: View Transaction Overview

 Primary Actors: User
 Secondary Actors: -

 Preconditions: -
-Postconditions: All existing income sources are displayed to the user
+Postconditions: All existing transaction are displayed to the user

 Flow:
-1. The user requests to view an overview of his income sources.
+1. The user requests to view an overview of his transactions.
-2. The system queries for all income sources.
+2. The system queries for all transactions.
-3. The system displays all found income sources.
+3. The system displays all found transactions.

 Alternative flows:
 3a.
-No income sources exist: The systems informs the user about the fact, that no income sources exist.
+No transaction exist: The systems informs the user about the fact, that no transactions exist.

 Information Requirements: -
 ```